kellyluo25/recollectives/_posts/2022-11-06-crowning-glories.md

 i ask you again. what is duty?

-what is your duty, fisted in your meaty hand, and why must you let go of it? why must you leave us so? duty like law, custom. duty like culture, community. if it is not enough to remain, then we must trim the fat off, the seat of power for your polished, stinking throne.
+what is your duty, fisted in your meaty hand, and why must you let go of it? birth rights or purchase rights. why must you leave us so? duty like law, custom. duty like culture, community. if it is not enough to remain, then we must trim the fat off, the seat of power for your polished, stinking throne.

 <br />